splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the Smart Agent receiver with the ``signalfx-forwarder`` and ``processlist`` monitors when deploying in Host monitoring mode.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the Smart Agent receiver with the ``signalfx-forwarder`` and ``processlist`` monitors when deploying in host monitoring (agent) mode.
 See :ref:`otel-deployment-mode` for more information.

 For each Smart Agent monitor you want to add to the Collector, add a Smart Agent receiver.
 After you've configured a Smart Agent monitor in the Collector, each Smart Agent receiver behaves like the corresponding Smart Agent monitor.